"Rowan?"

 "King!"

-Whatever was causing the aggressive knocking on his class door at 11:30 in the morning, Zael already knew the highlight.
+Whatever was causing the aggressive knocking on his classroom door at 11:30 in the morning, Zael already knew the highlight.
 But not today.
-Not when he was still trying to get over the messed-up catchphrases in his head.
+Not when he was still trying to get over the messed-up catchphrases cycling through his head.

 And right there on the rooftop, he'd been too helpless to defend against it.
-To protect against both of them.
-He'd just been quiet, didn't ask her why she wanted to break up, didn't try to beg for her understanding either.
+He'd just been quiet — didn't ask her why, didn't try to beg for her understanding.
 He just nodded and walked away like he understood.

 Or at least, he pretended to.